1shenderson/Gizmoball/README.md

 # CS308_Gizmoball
-It's like better, but pinball.
+It's like Pinball, but shit.